Aaron3963/CSE_151A_Project/README.md

 - **Kliment Ho**:

-- **Qianjin Zhou**:

-Worked on EDA and generated deadline distribution graphs.
-Preprocessed the data through cleaning headline text.
-Developed the baseline model: Logistic Regression with TF-IDF on joint headlines. (grouping entries by date and concatenated all the headlines for each day into a single string to improve TF-IDF predictive power).
-Contributed to final report.
+- **Qianjin Zhou**: Worked on EDA and generated headline distribution graphs.
+Contributed to data preprocessed by cleaning headline text.
+Developed and fine-tuned the joint headlines baseline model with Logistic Regression with TF-IDF (grouping entries by date and concatenated all the headlines for each day into a single string to improve TF-IDF predictive power).
+Also contributed to final report writeup and wrote the results section.

 We collaboratively discussed the project topic and model approaches.
 Regularly reviewed and compared model results as a team to identify areas for improvement and achieve better performance.